Hardeep1388/sevenslegals/themes/netlify-basic/content/blog/accused-bike-thief-just-trying-to-help-brother.md

 +++
-categories = "Blog"
+categories = "Criminal Law"
 date = 2022-11-10T18:30:00Z
 pfd_file = ""
 summary = "Ryan Joseph Pumar, 26, maintains that he was only trying to help his brother when he was caught with a bike that wasn’t his.
-He’s now facing charges for the theft." tags = ["Burglary", "Criminal Law", "Petty Theft", "Theft"] title = "Accused Bike Thief Just Trying to Help Brother" url = "/blog/criminal-attorney/accused-bike-thief-just-trying-to-help-brother/"
+He’s now facing charges for the theft." tags = ["Burglary", "Petty Theft", "Theft", "Blog"] title = "Accused Bike Thief Just Trying to Help Brother" url = "/blog/criminal-attorney/accused-bike-thief-just-trying-to-help-brother/"